 |27 Short Term Parking Spaces||Accessible Platform||Accessible Restrooms|

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 Local Community Links:

 - City of Goleta

 - Amtrak California

 - LOSSAN Joint Powers Authority

 Located between the Santa Barbara Municipal Airport and Lake Los Carneros Park, the Goleta station consists of a concrete platform with an open-air shelter to protect passengers from inclement weather.

-In 2008, a restroom facility was installed at Goleta through the joint effort of the city, California Department of Transportation (Caltrans), Amtrak, and the Santa Barbara Council of Governments.
+The station opened on September 19, 1998 with a gala celebration.
+Attendees were invited to take a free round trip ride to Santa Barbara on the San Diegan (now Pacific Surfliner).
+Ten years later, a restroom facility was installed at Goleta through the joint effort of the city, California Department of Transportation (Caltrans), Amtrak, and the Santa Barbara Council of Governments.
 In the same period, the station also received bike racks and a new bus turning circle; the city contributed $66,000 to the turning circle and Caltrans granted funds so that an easement for the roadway could be acquired from the neighboring property.